IBM Cloud Docs

 • 0... indicates that there might be one or more of these entries in an array.

 Many MongoDB drivers are able to connect to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
-For example,
+Cloud Databases provides a highly available instance of MongoDB, so make sure to include all members in the connection string.
+For example:

 The replicaSet query parameter contains the replica set name for your deployment.
 It is probably replset.
 Some drivers and applications need it passed in separately.